 However, although psilocybin can be viewed as a psilocin equivalent, the two are not exactly the same.
 To be clear, they are different molecules.
 Accordingly, the effects of administering psilocybin will not be exactly the same as administering psilocin.

 One critical difference is that administering psilocybin requires the subject to wait for the dephosphorylation reaction to take place.
 That means that the pharmacokinetics for psilocybin are necessarily different than for psilocin.
-Anecdotal evidence (comparing subjective effects from mushrooms differing in their relative amounts of psilocybin vs psilocin) supports the notion that these two molecules may produce different effects.
+Various anecdotal experience reports on sites such as Erowid and Bluelight (comparing subjective effects from mushrooms differing in their relative amounts of psilocybin versus psilocin) supports the notion that these two molecules may produce different effects.
 How different?
 No one knows.